Holy Family University — a Part of the Philadelphia Experience

-As a Holy Family University student, you’ll have the benefit of a quiet college campus.
-However, one of the world’s liveliest cities is at your doorstep and ready to be explored.
+Holy Family University has many benefits as a college near Philadelphia.
+As a student, you’ll have the comfort of a quiet college campus; however, one of the world’s liveliest cities is at your doorstep and ready to be explored.
 “Philly” is famous for history, commerce, sports, cheesesteaks, fine dining, nightlife, theatre, and art.
-Additionally, this major hub provides opportunity for internships and co-op working experiences.
+Additionally, this major hub provides an opportunity for internships and experiential learning experiences.
 Philadelphia hosts a Stock Exchange and the headquarters of many global firms.
 New York City is just 1½ hours away by train, as is Washington, DC.
 The city of Philadelphia is often rated as one of the best places to be a student in the USA.

 Historic Past, Vibrant Future

 Philadelphia, PA is an extraordinary and diverse city, with distinctive traditions found nowhere else.
 The city’s past is steeped in significance, as many of the values of the young American nation were formulated here–in fact, the city is known as the Birthplace of America.
 The United States Declaration of Independence was signed on July 4, 1776, at Independence Hall, an architectural icon that receives millions of visitors each year.
 You’ll find the Liberty Bell across the street.
 While paying homage to the past, though, Philadelphia is booming, with a healthy economy and an outlook for an exciting and robust future.